sealfoss/infiniteMonkeyVR/README.md

 interactive objects must have a collider and a rigidbody.

-Everything I've written here is released under the GNU General Public License.
+Everything I've written here is released under the MIT Free Software License.